LearnMetabarcoding/LearnMetabarcoding/sphinx/source/otuid/phylogeny_based.rst

 .. admonition:: Data and software
 	:class: green

 	The input data for this tutorial is a phylogenetic tree with query sequences (i.e. OTUs) placed among a set of references with known taxonomy.
 You will also need a table recording taxonomy for these references.
-If you have been following along step-by-step, you can use the phylogenetic tree you produced in the `placing OTUs in trees<phylogenetic_placement>` tutorial, and the corresponding taxonomy table.
+If you have been following along step-by-step, you can use the phylogenetic tree you produced in the :ref:`placing OTUs in trees<phylogenetic_placement>` tutorial, and the corresponding taxonomy table.
 Alternatively, the files ``phylogeny_GB_CCCP_otus_greedy_0.97.tre`` and ``taxonomy_GB_CCCP.csv`` within the :ref:`sectionE archive <sectionEdata>` can be used as example data.

 	This tutorial uses the :ref:`phylabel.R<phylostuff>` and :ref:`treedentify.R<phylostuff>` scripts.